antaresproject/docs/docs/core_modules/translations.md

 # Translations

+[TOC]

+## Introduction
 Translations is a package to manage Antares translation files.
 It doesn't replace the translation system, only automated import / export the php files to a database and make them editable through a web interface.
 It allows to manage app languages as CRUD with text comparsion feature.

-[TOC]

-## Introduction
+##Basis

-The component is used to operate translations in the system.
-Access to the component occurs by means of the url: /{area}/translations/index/{area}/{lang} (e.g. /administrators/translations/index/administrators/en).
+The module is used to operate translations in the system.
+Access to the module occurs by means of the url: `/{area}/translations/index/{area}/{lang}` (e.g. /admin/translations/index/administrators/en).
 The component facilitates translations' content change of particular system's phrases which depends on added languages.
 The translation list is the following:

 The upper menu consists of positions which facilitate: